KaichiSama/VRCScannerTool/README.md

-# VRC Scanner Tool v1.0.8.2 Release
+# VRC Scanner Tool v1.1.0 Release

-We're excited to announce the release of VRC Scanner Tool v1.0.8.2!
+We're excited to announce the release of VRC Scanner Tool!
 This tool allows you to create and manage a local database for VRChat content.
 It's perfect for VRChat enthusiasts and creators who want to organize their content.

 ## Installation Instructions